 The words in your emails and web copy have a huge influence on how your brand is perceived.
 Your words can make your hotel friendly and personable or authoritative and high-class.

 Case Study: Heritage Hotels

-They turn their best bits into a passionate story about the uniqueness of their location and team.
+Heritage are aware of the most valuable features of their guest experience.
+But instead of just emailing the info to their subscribers and past hotel guests, they turn their best bits into a passionate story about the uniqueness of their location and team.

 Here, we see the power of words to create an emotion.
 Loaded terms such as majestic, idyllic, and foothills, are used to rebrand the location as a magical place to explore.